gazall/ethan/README.md

 # ethan

-Hope to write a tcp/http server
+Hope to write a tcp/http server, easy to use.